Staying in A Snow Hotel in Norway; My Experience at Kirkenes Snow Hotel

-There are a couple of ice and snow hotels in Norway, but the Kirkenes Snow hotel is the most luxurious, and being just 15km from Russia, it really gives you the feeling that you’re exploring the Arctic Circle.
-The Snow Hotel is built each and every winter when the weather is cold enough, using ice artists from Finland and Japan.
+There is a couple of ice and snow hotels in Norway, but the Kirkenes Snow Hotel is the most luxurious, and being just 15km from Russia, it really gives you the feeling that you’re exploring the Arctic Circle.
+The Snow Hotel in Norway is built each and every winter when the weather is cold enough, using ice artists from Finland and Japan.
 Then when the winter draws to an end, it starts to melt and you have to wait until the following year to check-in again!

 There’s also a super fun ice bar where we popped some champagne In the bar, the seats, the cups, everything is carved from ice.
 No fridge necessary!
 The 20 bedrooms too are also carved from ice, then the room is a dome packed with snow.
 You have a mattress covered in reindeer hide to sleep on, then a crazy warm sleeping bag to sleep in, after all that you’re good to go.

 The Kirkenes Snow Hotel is more than just the rooms though.
 For a start, they have gorgeous cabins you can sleep in if you can’t face the snow hotel (although come on, you’re in the Arctic Circle, you’ve made the effort to come this far, take the plunge!).

 WHERE IS THE KIRKENES SNOW HOTEL?

 In Kirkeness.
 Ok ok, you’ve never heard of that either.
 On the northern Norwegian coast, deep in the Arctic Circle, 15km from Russia.
 Check it out on the google map, you might have to zoom out for some context, it’s seriously out here.

 THINGS TO DO IN THE ARCTIC CIRCLE, AT THE KIRKENES SNOW HOTEL